jguiman/cse15l-lab-reports/labReport4.md

 <br>
 ## Part 2
 <br>
-### Two Methods of the Editing Task
+### Two Styles of the Editing Task
 <br>
-#### Method 1: Start with the program opened in VisualStudioCode, make the edits there, secure copy the directory to a remote server, run bash test.sh to make sure it works.
+#### Style 1: Start with the program opened in VisualStudioCode, make the edits there, secure copy the directory to a remote server, run bash test.sh to make sure it works.
 <br>
 Steps:
 <br>